coady/iterset/README.md

 # iterset
 [Golang](https://go.dev) set operations using maps and iterators.

 There are many `mapset` implementations available, but they restrict the values to `struct{}` or `bool`.
 This means slices, maps, and iterators have to be converted to sets.
 Which besides being inefficient, loses slice ordering and map values.
 Additionally since sets are not built-in, they realistically will always be secondary types.
-Even in languages with built-in sets, it is common to call set operations on keys while sill retaining data in a map.
+Even in languages with built-in sets, it is common to call set operations on keys while still retaining data in a map.

 So `iterset` is built around generic maps with `any` value type.
 Maps can be casted without copying, and the methods support set operations which integrate with functions in [maps](https://pkg.go.dev/maps) and [slices](https://pkg.go.dev/slices).
 Additionally the methods support iterators for further efficiency.
-Inspired by [Python sets](https://docs.python.org/3/library/stdtypes.html#set-types-set-frozenset) which allow iterables in methods.
+Inspired by [Python sets](https://docs.python.org/3/library/stdtypes.html#set-types-set-frozenset), which allow iterables in methods.

 ## Usage
 There are constructors for all common use cases.